Tomorrow X Together: 2024: Minisode 3: Tomorrow and third world tour

 For the opening theme of the 2024 anime television series Solo Leveling, the band collaborated with Japanese composer Hiroyuki Sawano on a song titled "LeveL".
 In March 2024, they announced their upcoming world tour Act: Promise.
 Initial dates for the tour include stops in South Korea and the US, and tickets for the US dates sold out after going on sale.

 Tomorrow X Together released their sixth EP, Minisode 3: Tomorrow, on April 1, 2024.
 In July 2024, the music-themed Grammy Museum in Los Angeles, California announced that a special K-pop exhibit will take place in August 2024, displaying the accessories and performance gear worn by artists under Hybe, including Tomorrow X Together.
 On November 4, the band released their seventh EP, The Star Chapter: Sanctuary.

-On December 10, it was announced that the group would go on a long-term break after the 39th Golden Disc Awards on January 5, 2025, to spend time with their families and rest, but with plans to return later in the year.
-This was after leader Soobin had gone on a temporary hiatus due to health issues in November.
+On December 10, it was announced that the group would go on a long-term break after the 39th Golden Disc Awards on January 5, 2025, to spend time with their families and rest, with plans to return later in the year.
+This came after leader Soobin had gone on a temporary hiatus due to health issues in November.
 Ten days later, the group announced the second part of the Act: Promise tour, taking the tour to Europe with additional stops in Asia.
-Venues were announced in January 2025, with the leg to begin in March, following the conclusion of their previously announced hiatus.
+Venues were announced in January 2025, with the leg set to begin in March, following the conclusion of their previously announced hiatus.